alchemycodelab/alchemy-student-projects/February-2022-Cohort/February-2022-03-mid-projects.md

 # Alchemy Class Projects - February 2022 Cohort

-## Mid Projects
+##  Projects

-Third projects 8 day sprint, from concept through delivery, after week 18 in the program.
+Third project week in an 8 day sprint, from concept through delivery, after week 17 in the program.
 A back-end focused app using Node, Express, PostgreSQL and RESTful API calls, on fully remote teams.
 ___

 ### NetiBot

-> Description
->> NetiBot is a Discord nuisance and lavage bot - if you've ever wanted to annoy your friends, but not put out the work of doing it.
+> NetiBot is a Discord nuisance and lavage bot - if you've ever wanted to annoy your friends, but not put out the work of doing it.
 The bot is programmed to react to trigger words within Discord chat prompting a specific response, such as responding to the word 'wow' with a random clip from a 3rd party API that generates a random "Wow" from an Owen Wilson film.
 The bot has also studied under the tutelage of the renowned Hennig Brand whose archaic medical expertise is stored in a Mongo DB and ailments and treatments are called if the Discord user types "sick" or "ill" in the chat.

 * [Repo](https://github.com/NetiBot/NetiBotApp)